isomerpages/govtech-stp/_rgl-china/00c-rgl-faq.md

 #### 26. Do I need to be tested again in Singapore before I return to China?

 Yes, China requires <u>all</u> travellers departing for/returning to China from Singapore to be subject to a pre-departure PCR test.
-As such, fast lane returnees will have to be tested again in Singapore before returning to China.
+As such, RGL returnees will have to be tested again in Singapore before returning to China.

-A fast lane traveller returning to China can make an appointment in advance at certain clinics in Singapore for a pre-departure test at the traveller’s cost.
+A RGL traveller returning to China can make an appointment in advance at certain clinics in Singapore for a pre-departure test at the traveller’s cost.
 The traveller must take the test and obtain a health certificate of having tested negative for COVID-19.

 According to the guidelines by the Chinese government, the validity period of the negative certificate held by travellers from Singapore to China will be adjusted from 5 days to 3 days from 11 September 2020.
 Please refer to the guidelines by the Chinese government at <http://www.chinaembassy.org.sg/eng/gdxw/t1812116.htm>.

 The list of clinics that can perform pre-departure COVID-19 tests and details on the procedure to book an appointment are at **<a href="#annexb">ANNEX B</a>**.
-Testing for fast lane arrangements can only be carried out at these clinics at the moment.
+Testing for RGL arrangements can only be carried out at these clinics at the moment.

 Travellers should make an appointment that fits your required testing window, and present at the clinic early for the appointment.
 Travellers should make an appointment that fits their required testing window, and present at the clinic early for the appointment, at least 48 hours prior to flight.
 Travellers who present at the clinic less than 38-40 hours to the flight may not be able receive the result in time for the flight.